martinsteennielsen/composite-video-oscilloscope/README.md

 # Composite-video-oscilloscope
 n-channel oscilloscope with composite video output for display.

-The purpose of this project is merely to serve a development demonstration and to make use of the nice development tools on a PC.
+The purpose of this project is merely to serve as a development demonstration and to make use of the nice development tools on PC's.

 For the same purpose a simple composite video monitor simulation has also  been developed.
 See https://github.com/martinsteennielsen/composite-video-monitor